hamptonpieryc/website/content/docs/club-rules.md

 Officers, Committee or servants of the Club._"

-**14.2** Members shall communicate to the Membership Secretary any change of their contact details or in the names or particulars of yachts.
+**14.2** Members shall communicate to the Membership Secretary any change of their contact details or in the names or particulars of dinghies.
 Any communication from the Club sent to the last given email or postal address is considered to have been duly delivered.

 **14.3** Membership of the Club and acceptance of these rules by the member will be deemed to